obmarg/cynic/cynic-book/src/derives/query-arguments.md

 #[cynic(
     schema_path = "examples/starwars.schema.graphql",
     graphql_type = "Root",
-    argument_struct = "FilmArguments"
+    variables = "FilmVariables"
 )]
 struct FilmQuery {
-    #[arguments(id = &args.id)]
+    #[arguments(id: $id)]
     film: Option<Film>,
 }
 ```

-This example uses our `FilmArguments` at the root of the query to specify which
+This example uses our `FilmVariables` at the root of the query to specify which
 film we want to fetch.

-It's also possible to pass arguments down to lower levels of the query using
+It's also possible to pass variables down to lower levels of the query using
 the same technique.
 Though it's worth noting that all the QueryFragments from
 the Root to the point that requires arguments must define the same
-`argument_struct` in their cynic attribute.
+`variables` in their cynic attribute.
 If no nested QueryFragments
-require any arguments then it's OK to omit `argument_struct`.
+require any variables then it's OK to omit `variables`.

 ### InputType